GitGuardian/ggshield/README.md

 [![GitHub Workflow Status](https://img.shields.io/github/actions/workflow/status/GitGuardian/ggshield/main.yml?branch=main&style=for-the-badge)](https://github.com/GitGuardian/ggshield/actions)
 [![Codecov](https://img.shields.io/codecov/c/github/GitGuardian/ggshield?style=for-the-badge)](https://codecov.io/gh/GitGuardian/ggshield/)

-`ggshield` is a CLI application that runs in your local environment or in a CI environment to help you detect more than 400+ types of secrets, as well as other potential security vulnerabilities or policy breaks affecting your codebase.
+`ggshield` is a CLI application that runs in your local environment or in a CI environment to help you detect more than 400+ types of secrets.

 `ggshield` uses our [public API](https://api.gitguardian.com/doc) through [py-gitguardian](https://github.com/GitGuardian/py-gitguardian) to scan and detect potential vulnerabilities in files and other text content.

-Only metadata such as call time, request size and scan mode is stored from scans using `ggshield`, therefore secrets and policy breaks incidents will not be displayed on your dashboard and **your files and secrets won't be stored**.
+Only metadata such as call time, request size and scan mode is stored from scans using `ggshield`, therefore secrets will not be displayed on your dashboard and **your files and secrets won't be stored**.

 # Table of Contents